kellylougheed/coffee-for-hours/README.md

 <h1>Write Your Thesis</h1>

-<b>This app for finding places to study was built in Ruby on Rails, HTML, CSS, Bootstrap, and JavaScript.</b>
+<b>This app was built in Ruby on Rails, HTML, CSS, Bootstrap, and JavaScript.</b>

 The app allows users to add places to study (or write your thesis) in Providence, Rhode Island.
 Users can also comment on or upload photos of places to study.